Tutor Support Included

 Criminology

-Throughout this criminology distance learning course you will learn how to define crime, what causes crime and the consequences of crime.
+Throughout this criminology distance learning course, you will learn how to define crime, what causes crime and the consequences of crime.
 You will also consider the UK legislative environment and what impact this has on laws that are passed to mitigate the effects of crime.
-You will then move on to look at a range of different types of crime.
+From there you will move on to look at a range of different types of crime.

 What Can I Do After Taking This Criminology Course?